|2019 VACCINATION SCHEDULE: ADULTS|

 • Vaccinate any person seeking protection from hepatitis B virus (HBV) infection and persons with any of the following indications:

-—persons with chronic liver disease (eg, HCV infection, cirrhosis, fatty or alcoholic liver disease, autoimmune hepatitis, ALT/AST >2xULN);
+— HCV infection or chronic liver disease (cirrhosis, fatty or alcoholic liver disease, autoimmune hepatitis, ALT/AST >2xULN);

 10. Meningococcal (Serogroups A, C, W, and Y [MenACWY] or serogroup B [MenB]) vaccination